jplew/SyncDB/README.md

    + help
      + prints a list of all SyncDB commands.

+   + auto_update
+     + Checks if a newer version of SyncDB exists on Github, and if there is, prompts the user to download it.

    + test_ssh
      + Check if the SSH connection is working.